How to Take Payments in Intercom: Payment Collection for Sales & Support

 But when any of those conversations reaches the point where money needs to change hands, Intercom has no native answer.
 There's no payment capture.
 No checkout flow.
 No way to collect a card number securely within a conversation.

-Shuttle adds PCI-compliant payment capture to Intercom conversations.
-Agents send branded payment links directly within chat.
-Customers pay without leaving the conversation.
+Shuttle closes this gap for Intercom-based teams.
+Agents send branded payment links directly within chat, and customers pay without leaving the conversation.
+For phone teams, Shuttle adds secure voice card capture via Twilio Pay.
 Card data never touches Intercom, your network, or your agents.

 Why Intercom Teams Need Payment Capture